HawkI: Homography & Mutual Information Guidance for 3D-free Single Image to Aerial View: Experiments and Results

-In this subsection, we analyze the results of our method and prior art on \model-Syn and \model-Real.

-We show qualitative results on \model-Syn in the first row of Figure~\ref{fig:teaser} and in Figure~\ref{fig:results1}.
-We show qualitative results on \model-Real in the second row of Figure~\ref{fig:teaser} and in Figure~\ref{fig:results2}.
-Our method is able to generate aerial views of the input images across a diverse set of scenes.
-Our method generates results that are more aerial in viewpoint than DreamBooth and Imagic, while being consistent with the contents of the input image.
+We show qualitative results in Figure~\ref{fig:results1}.
+Our method is able to generate aerial views as per input image guidance across a diverse set of scenes.
+Our method generates results that are more aerial in viewpoint than DreamBooth and Imagic, while being largely consistent with the contents of the input image.
 Aerial Diffusion is unable to generate good quality images of scenes that have many objects.
 Our method is able to deal with complex scenes as well as modify the viewpoint.

-We show the quantitative results in Table~\ref{tab:sota_metrics}.
+We show the quantitative results in Figure~\ref{fig:graph1}.
 Our method achieves a higher CLIP score than all prior work, indicating that it is able to generate an aerial view of the scene with contents dictated by the text better than prior work.
 The A-CLIP score achieved by our method is higher than that of DreamBooth and Imagic, indicating better conformance to the aerial viewpoint.
 Even though the A-CLIP score of \model~is lower than than of Aerial Diffusion, Aerial Diffusion generates poor quality images for scenes with more than one object and also has diagonal artifacts in its generated images, as we observe from the other metrics and qualitative results, thus, offsetting its high A-CLIP Score.

 CLIP-I and self-supervised metrics such as SSCD and DINO are not viewpoint invariant.
-SSCD is a better metric~\cite{pizzi2022self} than DINO.
-In many cases, since Imagic and DreamBooth generate views close to the input view, instead of an aerial views, it is natural for them to have higher SSCD and DINO Score.
-Our method has a much higher SSCD and DINO score than Aerial Diffusion, showing considerable improvement over prior work in retaining the fidelity w.r.t. the input image, while modifying the viewpoint.
+In many cases, since Imagic and DreamBooth generate views close to the input view, rather than aerial views, it is natural for them to have higher CLIP-I, SSCD and DINO Scores.
+Our method has a much higher CLIP-I, SSCD and DINO score than Aerial Diffusion, showing considerable improvement over prior work in retaining the fidelity and 3D consistency w.r.t. the input image, while modifying the viewpoint.
+In summary, our specialized aerial-view synthesis method achieves the best viewpoint-fidelity trade-off amongst all related prior work.

-CLIPD and A-CLIPD measure the directional change in the generated image w.r.t. the text prompt describing the transformation.
-Higher values indicate the image moving more towards the aerial viewpoint.
-Our method achieves higher CLIP scores than Imagic and DreamBooth, indicating its success in generating aerial images.
-Synonymous to our analysis for CLIP and A-CLIP, while the CLIPD and A-CLIPD scores are higher for Aerial Diffusion than our method, Aerial Diffusion is unable to generate good quality images as evidenced by the CLIP-I score.